csaragon1941/MusicBot/README.md

 ## Description

 This is the third iteration of the Discord Music Bot made using Visual Studio Code on MacOS(Intel Core i5) with the language JavaScript.
-This Bot
+This Bot has mutilple basic commands so any Discord user can play music within the app!

 ## Getting Started

 ### Dependencies